Healthcare Records, Qui Tam Whistleblowers and HIPAA

 This month I published an article in the Journal of the Virginia Trial Lawyers Association entitled Healthcare Records, Qui Tam Whistleblowers and HIPAA.

 Regular readers of this blog will be familiar with much of the article’s content.
-In a nutshell, the article examines the text of HIPAA itself and looks at the “privacy rule” portion of HIPAA — found at 45 CFR 164.502(j) — and explains why that rule — and why healthcare records — feature so prominently into qui tam practice under the federal False Claims Act and the Virginia Fraud Against Taxpayers Act.
+In a nutshell, the article examines the text of HIPAA itself and looks at the “privacy rule” portion of HIPAA — found at 45 CFR 164.502(j) — and explains why that rule is important to qui tam practice under the federal False Claims Act and the Virginia Fraud Against Taxpayers Act.

-Second, government lawyers handling qui tam cases essentially do battlefield triage when they sort through new cases – that is, they have to make quick decisions about which cases get attention and which cases do not.
-Cases which can be presented to the government in a thorough, well-documented and thoughtful manner stand a much greater chance of receiving attention than those that do not.
+Second, government lawyers handling qui tam cases essentially do battlefield triage when they sort through new cases.
+In other words, they have to make quick decisions about which cases get attention and which cases do not.
+Cases which can be presented to the government in a well-documented and thoughtful manner stand a much greater chance of receiving attention than those that do not.

 For lawyers, this should be easy to understand — the government’s lawyers look at cases much in the same way that we do when a new potential client approaches us.
 So just try to imagine your ideal client and how you would like to have the information about a potential case presented to you.

 In Monarch Fire Protection Dist. of St. Louis County, Missouri v.
 Freedom Consulting & Auditing Services, Inc., 678 F.Supp.2d 927 (E.D.Mo.
-2009) the Court held that the whistleblower exception in HIPAA applies only to an individual showing the information to his or her own attorney for purposes of getting legal advice; parties are not, therefore, protected when they show the records to the attorney for a third-party for potential use in an unrelated case.
-Nor is a disclosure of PHI to the EEOC in support of an individual’s employment-discrimination claim protected, because the EEOC does not enforce laws against fraud on the government.
+2009) the Court held that the whistleblower exception in HIPAA applies only to an individual showing the information to his or her own attorney.
+Parties are not, therefore, protected when they show the records to the attorney for a third-party.
+Nor is a disclosure of PHI to the EEOC in support of an individual’s employment-discrimination claim protected.
+That is because the EEOC does not enforce laws against fraud on the government.
 Vaughn v.
 Epworth Villa, 537 F.3d 1147, 1153 (10th Cir.
 2008).

-These rules, taken together, make it clear that potential qui tam relators should never remove original documents from their place of employment.
-Doing so would obstruct the defendants’ access to those documents and, in the healthcare context, removing a patient’s medical chart certainly shows an utter disregard for the rights of the individual patient and his or her health.
+These rules make it clear that potential qui tam relators should never remove original documents from their place of employment.
+Doing so would obstruct the defendants’ access to those documents.
+Also, in the healthcare context, removing a patient’s medical chart certainly seems to show an utter disregard for the rights of the individual patient.

 I would like to thank VTLA for inviting me to write the article and especially Virginia lawyer Richard Armstrong for his work on behalf of VTLA.